smcl/xsms/README.md

 # xsms

 A simple SMS client written in Python + Tkinter which uses the em73xx library.
-Primarily designed to be integrated with xmonad and xmobar, but equally valid elsewhere.
+The functionality it provides is mainly for use with xmobar - a text-mode summary so you can quickly see any unread messages, and a lightweight GUI to read and send messages.

 ## TODO

 * clean-up the UI, make it match the xmonad style I have and give inbox a scrollbar
-* refresh the outbox when you have sent a message
 * fill out the (TODO) sections below
 * reply, mark as [un]read, delete/archive functionality
 * window should be fixed-height and have a scrollbar